 How To Spoof or Change Your Location in Snapchat

 If you use Snapchat and also travel a lot, you’re already aware that the app provides you with a neat variety of filters, badges, and stickers as you visit each new locale.
 These little premiums are a nice touch that allow you to brag about your travels to your Snapchat friends.
-You can globetrot to Paris or just visit the next state over, and have something to show for it in your favorite chat and picture app.
+You can travel across the pond to Paris or just visit the next state over and have something to show for it in your favorite chat and picture app.

 Snapchat knows which filters and badges to award you because it knows where you are.
 Your phone’s location services tell it where you are located.
 But what if you don’t want Snapchat to know where you are?
 Or what if you want Snapchat to think you’re somewhere that you’re not?

-There are legitimate and illegitimate reasons to hide your identity; it isn’t our job to judge.
+There are legitimate and illegitimate reasons to hide your identity. t isn’t our job to judge.
 Whether you’re trying to keep your ex-wife from serving you for child support or just want to use that cute Sydney, Australia filter you saw your favorite celebrity use but don’t want to take a two-day flight to the Outback, there are ways to obscure or even fake your location.